Understanding Divisional Patent Applications

 1) The Delhi Network Of Positive People V. Union Of India & Ors.
 [W.P.(C) No.2867/2014]

 The case concerns with Anti-Retrovirals (ARVs) drugs which when taken in combination of three, help in the treatment of HIV.
 Prices of these drugs were exorbitant till a bunch of Indian generic pharmaceutical companies offered to make the same medicines at much lower costs.
 This resulted in a fall in prices of the said medicines and which in turn enabled the developing and least developed countries to provide treatment to persons living with HIV/AIDS.
-In order to neutralize the effect of low cost medicine in the market, the patentee of ARVs went ahead to file multiple patent applications relating to individual drugs and monopolize the sale of the same.
+In order to neutralize the effect of low-cost medicine in the market, the patentee of ARVs went ahead to file multiple patent applications relating to individual drugs and monopolize the sale of the same.

 The court accepted the allegations made against the drug company, that the divisional applications were filed with the intent to keep the patent applications alive and/or to revive the patent applications which were about to be rejected/refused.
-Therefore, it could be inferred that the applicant had been misusing the provision for filing divisional application with claims which are identical to the claims of the parent application.
+Therefore, it could be inferred that the applicant had been misusing the provision for filing a divisional application with claims which are identical to the claims of the parent application.

 However, the procedural intricacies often render the deliverance of justice ineffective as it happened in this case.
 The court left the petitioners devoid of any remedy citing the following reason:

-Although the errant patent applications suggest of abuse of procedure, it is beyond the court’s jurisdiction to provide the form and manner in which any application for patent may be processed in the Patent Office and the details to be furnished by the applicant to the Controller etc.
+Although the errant patent applications suggest of abuse of procedure, it is beyond the court’s jurisdiction to provide the form and manner in which any application for a patent may be processed in the Patent Office and the details to be furnished by the applicant to the Controller etc.

 2) LG Electronics Inc. v.
 The Controller of Patents & Designs 7 Ors.
 [Order No. 111/2011.
 IPAB]